eBay Tips

 Private sellers — flat 3% (inc. VAT)

-UK private sellers pay a single flat 3% international fee when the buyer is outside the UK — no regional tiering.
-On a £100 sale shipped abroad, you'll lose £3 to this fee regardless of whether the buyer is in Berlin, Boston or Brisbane.
-It's calculated on the total amount of the sale (item + postage + tax) and automatically deducted from your proceeds.
+UK private sellers pay a flat 3% international fee on overseas sales.
+There's no regional tiering.
+On a £100 sale that's £3, charged on the total (item + postage + tax) and taken automatically.

 Taxes eBay collects on your behalf — and how they affect the FVF base

-• Global Shipping Programme bundles import charges into the buyer's checkout total.
-The buyer sees a single all-in figure; you continue to receive only the item price + postage you set.
+• Global Shipping Programme bundles import charges.
+They go into the buyer's checkout total; you still get only the item price + postage you set.

-• Income tax on profits is separate from all of this.
-Even with eBay collecting VAT for you on certain transactions, you still owe HMRC income tax (or corporation tax) on your trading profit.
-Model the personal-tax angle with the Sole Trader vs Ltd calculator; if you're near the £90k VAT threshold, the VAT Strategy Calculator compares Standard, Flat Rate and Margin Scheme.
+• Income tax is separate.
+You still owe HMRC income tax (or corporation tax) on your profit.
+Model it with the Sole Trader vs Ltd calculator.
+Near the £90k VAT threshold, the VAT Strategy Calculator compares Standard, Flat Rate and Margin Scheme.

 Performance surcharges — Below Standard and "Very high" INAD